github/opensource.guide/CONTRIBUTING.md

 make sure to cc a domain expert get approval from domain expert and maybe a collaborator

-Just because you write the proposal, doesnt mean you have to write the guide.
+Just because you wrote the proposal, doesn't mean you have to write the guide.
 It's up to you!

 ## How do I help?
 We want everyone to feel okay with contributing to anything.
 Check out the [issues page](https://github.com/github/guides/issues) to see some issues to contribute to.
 If there's nothing there that piques your interest, you should help us write a guide.
 Open an issue and suggest a new guide, how you want it written, and what the goal of the guide is.
 Once you're done with the suggestion, attach the label of `guide-suggestion`.